 Tips to Get Started

-First off, once a business has decided to implement lean practices and a commitment has been made, improvement objectives should be established so there are clear goals in place.
+First off, once a business has decided to implement these practices and a commitment has been made, improvement objectives should be established so there are clear goals in place.
 Next, processes should be evaluated and analyzed for possible improvement or reorganization and plans should be devised to correct or improve uncovered flaws.
 After plans have been developed, they should be shared with all employees and put into action.
 It is at this point when possible hiccups or inconsistencies with the plans may become visible, so fine tuning and consistent monitoring must take place in order to ensure best practice and efficiency.

 When first getting started in the lean journey, many companies explore the many benefits involved with 5S tactics.
 5S is a practice that originated in Japan, but has now become a leading worldwide practice in organizing a productive and lean work environment.
 5S involves 5 components: sorting, set in order, systematic cleaning, standardizing, and sustaining.
 When implementing 5S as a helpful tool in going lean, it is important to educate all employees on the standards involved within the 5S practice so everyone is cohesively working towards a common goal.
 Some helpful lean products involved in 5S include organizing tools in foam tool organizers so tools are not misplaced, posting safety signs so employees’ health and safety awareness is maximized, and utilizing floor tapes to organize floor space and set clear aisle pathways.
 If you are seriously considering going lean, the added benefits of 5S can really help set the stage for success.

 - How Safety & Lean Go Hand In Hand

 - Made in the USA – Reshoring with the Help of Lean

 - Lean Manufacturing Training : Key to Many Opportunities

 - Going Lean: Five Common Misunderstandings

 - How to Establish the Lean Supply Chain